gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 .. developers looking to prototype their ray tracing ideas to create stunning 3D
 .. graphics and highly efficient simulation codes.

+Welcome to the GPRT samples course!
 GPRT is an open source raytracing library that uses a combination of C++ and HLSL to allow developers to quickly prototype ideas involving high-performance ray tracing.
 It is optimized for NVIDIA, AMD and Intel Arc architectures, and support for CPU architectures is coming soon.
+By following these examples, you'll be able to leverage GPRT's comprehensive feature set and create your own high performance ray tracing applications.

-It offers a comprehensive feature set and is suitable for a variety of applications.
+..
+It offers a comprehensive feature set and is suitable
+.. for a variety of applications.

 Purpose of Checkerboard Test Pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^